New Tariffs Suspended While China Trade Negotiations Continue

-Imports at the nation’s major retail container ports are expected to increase 1.5 percent this month over the same time last year, according to the monthly Global Port Tracker report released today by the National Retail Federation and Hackett Associates.
-The year, which included five of the seven busiest months for imports on record, should end with a healthy 6.4 percent increase over 2016.
+Imports at the nation’s major retail container ports are expected to grow steadily throughout the summer despite the prospect of heavy tariffs on goods from China, according to the monthly Global Port Tracker report released today by the National Retail Federation and Hackett Associates.

 “With proposed tariffs yet to be officially imposed, retailers are stocking up on merchandise that could soon cost considerably more,” NRF Vice President for Supply Chain and Customs Policy Jonathan Gold said.
 “If tariffs do take effect, there’s no quick or easy way to switch where these products come from.
 American families will simply be stuck paying higher prices and hundreds of thousands of U.S. jobs could be lost.”

 On May 8, 2018, the President announced his decision to cease the United States’ participation in the Joint Comprehensive Plan of Action (JCPOA), and to begin re-imposing the U.S. nuclear-related sanctions that were lifted to effectuate the JCPOA sanctions relief, following a wind-down period.